The geometry of the triple junction between three fluids in equilibrium: Introduction

 The study of soap film clusters began in earnest in the 1970's, and this problem has many connections with the current work, so a comparison is in order.
 In the soap film problem a region of space is partitioned by sets, and the soap film is modeled by the boundaries of the sets, and the surface areas of these surfaces are minimized under some volume constraint.
 The energy is similar to ours, although it is simpler in some ways.
 In particular, there are no weights to the surface tensions (one can set those to unity), there is no gravitational potential, and there is no wetting term.
 The wetting term is the easiest by far to address, and even the gravitational potential can be dealt with by observing how the surface tension term becomes much more important in blow up limits, but the fact that in our energy the surface tension terms vary with each fluid creates considerable new difficulties.
 Jean Taylor \cite{Ta} classified the structure of the singularities of soap film clusters, and among other results was able to show that at triple junction points the surfaces meet at $120^{\circ}$.
-Frank Morgan and collaborators worked on various other aspects of soap bubble clusters, including showing that the standard double bubble is the unique energy minimizer in a collaboration with Hutchings, Ritor\'e, and Ross \cite{HMRR}.
-(See also his book {\em Geometric Measure Theory} \cite{Mo2009} and many references therein.)
+Frank Morgan and collaborators worked on various other aspects of soap bubble clusters, including showing that the standard double bubble is the unique energy minimizer in a collaboration with Hutchings, Ritor\'e, and Ros \cite{HMRR}.
+(See also his book {\em Geometric Measure Theory} \cite{Mo2016} and many references therein.)

 It is with this approach that Morgan, White, and others study the problem of three immiscible fluids.
-Lawlor and Morgan worked on paired calibrations with immiscible fluids \cite{LM1994}, White showed the existence of least-energy configurations \cite{W1996}, and then Morgan was able to show regularity in $\R^2$ and for some cases in $\R^3$ \cite{Mo1998}.
+Lawlor and Morgan worked on paired calibrations with immiscible fluids \cite{LM1994}, White used Fleming's flat chains in order to show the existence of least-energy configurations \cite{W1996}, and then Morgan was able to show regularity in $\R^2$ and for some cases in $\R^3$ \cite{Mo1998} and he used Allard's monotonicity formula for varifolds in order to obtain blowup limits.
 More recently Morgan returned to the problem in $\R^2$ and showed under some conditions that a planar minimizer with finite boundary and with prescribed areas consists of finitely many constant-curvature arcs \cite{Mo2005}.
+Although the work just described would yield most of the conclusions of our main theorem, it is difficult to follow or inaccessible to all but experts within the field of geometric measure theory.